 Complete instructions and requirements are in the application in Nova.

-For information on how assessors rate creation applications see the Evaluation Rubric – Creation Projects.
+For information on how assessors rate creation applications see the Guide to OAC Assessment and the Evaluation Rubric – Creation Projects.
 For projects that include recording, see the Evaluation Rubric – Activity Projects.

 For details on creating a profile or submitting an application in Nova, see the Nova User Guide.